paulmillr/qr/README.md

 Copyright (c) 2019 ZXing authors

-The library @paulmillr/qr is dual-licensed under the Apache 2.0 OR MIT license.
+The library paulmillr-qr is dual-licensed under the Apache 2.0 OR MIT license.
 You can select a license of your choice.

 The library contains code inspired by [ZXing](https://github.com/zxing/zxing), which is licensed under Apache 2.0.